tweepy/tweepy/docs/parameters.rst

 .. |slug| replace:: the slug name or numerical ID of the list
 .. |list_mode| replace:: Whether your list is public or private.
 Values can be public or private.
 Lists are public by default if no mode is specified.
 .. |list_owner| replace:: the screen name of the owner of the list
+.. |full_text| replace:: A boolean indicating whether or not the full text of a message should be returned.
+If False the message text returned will be truncated to 140 chars.
+Defaults to False.